kb1907/AWS_Sagemaker/README.md

 - Bias can be present in data before any model training occurs.
 - Inspecting the dataset for bias can help detect collection gaps, inform our feature engineering, and understand societal preferences the dataset may reflect.
-- In this project, I analyzed bias on the dataset, generated and analyzed bias reports, and prepared the dataset for the model training.
+- In this project, I analyzed bias in the dataset, generated and analyzed bias reports, and prepared the dataset for the model training.

 6. [Train a BERT Model with **Amazon SageMaker Autopilot**](https://github.com/kb1907/Practical-Data-Science-Specialization/blob/main/Analyze%20Datasets%20AutoML/Week3/C1_W3_Assignment.ipynb)